-It is difficult to see "any cognizable interest of the federal government" in prohibiting States from lowering the tax burden on their residents, businesses, and entrepreneurs-at precisely the time when they need relief most.
-Kentucky, 2021 WL 4394249, at 7.
-"Congress may not impose conditions unrelated to the federal interest in enacting spending legislation."
-Ohio, 2021 WL 2712220, at 11 (internal quotation marks and citation omitted).
-And "enjoining the enforcement of an unconstitutional provision . . . promotes rather than disserves the public interest."
-Dearmore v.
-City of Garland, 400 F.Supp.2d 894, 905-06 (N.D.
-Tex.
-2005).
-Indeed, "issuing the requested injunction will promote the public interest" because "the limitations on Congress's ability to use its Spending Clause authority to make funding offers to the States are designed to protect this country's dual-sovereign structure, which in turn is meant to promote individual liberty."
-Ohio, 2021 WL 2712220, at 21; see also Kentucky, 2021 WL 4394249, at 6 ("[T]he federal government's condition implicates not only powers at the core of state sovereignty, but individual liberties reserved to citizens, as well.").
+It is difficult to see how the federal government has any legitimate interest in prohibiting States from lowering the tax burden on their residents, businesses, and entrepreneurs.
+"Congress may not impose conditions 'unrelated to the federal interest' in enacting spending legislation."
+See Ohio, 2021 WL 2712220, at 11 (quoting Sch.
+Dist. of Pontiac, 584 F.3d at 284 (Sutton, J., concurring)).
+And the public has no interest in enforcing an unconstitutional statute.
+See Mich.
+Bell Tel.
+Co. v.
+Engler, 257 F.3d 587, 600 (6th Cir.
+2001).
+To the contrary, "issuing the requested injunction will promote the public interest" because "the limitations on Congress's ability to use its Spending Clause authority to make funding offers to the

+States are designed to protect this country's dual-sovereign structure, which in turn is meant to promote individual liberty."
+Ohio, 2021 WL 2712220, at 21.

-But even assuming some countervailing federal interest may exist, the balance of equities plainly favors an injunction.
-The tax mandate was an eleventh-hour addition to the bill, reflecting little legislative forethought and no formal legislative history.39 Congress did not even bother to explain why it chose to rush in where two centuries of previous Congresses feared to tread.
-The whole point of ARPA is to provide economic relief to critical sectors of American society that were hit especially hard by the pandemic.40 Tax relief is an obvious means of achieving that policy objective, yet Congress placed it off limits to the States.
-Cf. City of Philadelphia v.
+But even assuming some countervailing federal interest may exist, the balance of equities would plainly weigh in favor of injunctive relief.
+The tax mandate was an eleventh-hour addition to the bill, with no formal legislative history to speak of.23 Congress did not even bother to explain why it chose to rush in where two centuries of previous Congresses feared to tread.
+The whole point of ARPA is to provide economic relief to critical sectors of American society that were hit especially hard by the pandemic.
+See Pub.
+L. No. 117-2, §9901(c)(1)(A); Press Release, President Biden Announces American Rescue Plan, White House (Jan.
+20, 2021), https://bit.ly/3f4S5Qe.
+Tax relief is an obvious means of achieving that policy objective, yet Congress placed it off limits.
+Cf. City of Phila. v.
 Sessions, 280 F.Supp.3d 579, 657 (E.D.
 Pa.
-2017) (finding it meaningful that requiring the city to forgo funds would prevent the city from addressing the opioid epidemic, which the federal government had described as "a major public health crisis").
-In short, even assuming there are some equities on the other side of the ledger, the balance is not close.
+2017) (finding it meaningful that requiring the city to forgo funds would prevent the city from addressing the opioid epidemic, which the Trump Administration had described as "a major public health crisis").
+And that is to say nothing of how Congress could possibly have an interest in halting myriad non-COVID-19-related tax measures that undoubtedly will benefit Americans and are some equities on the other side of the ledger, the balance is not even close.